esaruoho/paketti-manual/README.md

 * Control Automation start / endSelection via MidiMappings
 * Control Sample Buffer start / endSelection via MidiMappings
 * And much much more!

+# Changeslog

+📝 **View the complete changelog**: [CHANGESLOG.md](CHANGESLOG.md)

+I've decided to move the full changelog with all the improvements, features and plumbing updates to a separate file, so that it is easier to maintain this fledgling document.